natureblocks/core-marketing/privacy-policy.md

 ## Data Hosting Providers

-In order to store and share personal information with Flinks, Plaid, financial institutions and others in connection with this Privacy Policy, we use third party data hosting providers.
-If you have questions regarding our data hosting providers please contact us using the details online at <https://www.natureblocks.co/support>.
+In order to store and share personal information with Flinks, financial institutions and others in connection with this Privacy Policy, we use third party data hosting providers.
+If you have questions regarding our data hosting providers please contact us using the details online at <https://www.natureblocks.com/support>.

 ## Support Ticketing Software

 We also use third party support ticketing software.
 We may store your personal information with such third party software providers.
-If you have questions regarding our third party support ticket software, please contact us using the details online at <https://www.natureblocks.co/support>.
+If you have questions regarding our third party support ticket software, please contact us using the details online at <https://www.natureblocks.com/support>.

 ## Email Communications